vbuterin/blog/posts/soulbound.md

 ## Non-transferability and privacy

 Cryptographically strong privacy for transferable assets is fairly easy to understand: you take your coins, put them into [tornado.cash](https://tornado.cash/) or a similar platform, and withdraw them into a fresh account.
 But how can we add privacy for soulbound items where you cannot just move them into a fresh account or even a smart contract?
-If proof of huamnity starts getting more adoption, privacy becomes even more important, as the alternative is all of our activity being mapped on-chain directly to a human face.
+If proof of humanity starts getting more adoption, privacy becomes even more important, as the alternative is all of our activity being mapped on-chain directly to a human face.

 Fortunately, a few fairly simple technical options are possible: